c-marsh/kunst-huset/README.md

     -   A button back to the gallery
 -   if the piece has been sold
     -   A button back to the gallery
+- Edit and delete capability for the artist who uploaded it/superuser
+    - These buttons are hidden for people without permissions, and will also return messages should they show for some reason.

 <details>
   <summary>Wireframe</summary>